JWST Guide Stars

 Guide star availability

 Guide Star Catalog (GSC) objects need to meet a number of requirements, discussed below, in order to be considered a JWST guide star candidate for a given observation.
 The areal density of guide star candidates is strongly correlated with Galactic latitude, with the density falling sharply for regions beyond 35° above or below the plane of the galaxy.
-The FGS field of view and sensitivity, along with the depth of known stars in the GSC, determine the availability of guide stars for any particular pointing and orientation of the telescope.
+The FGS field of view, sensitivity, and the allowed magnitude range (from J = 12.5 to 18.0 mag), determine the availability of guide stars for any particular pointing and orientation of the telescope.
 Mission requirements call for a 95% probability of acquiring a guide star and maintaining pointing stability for any permitted pointing of the telescope.
 The statistical availability of guide stars as a function of galactic latitude is used by APT to determine the visit splitting distance it assumes for each target/observation.

 Photometric measurements of the guide star candidates contained in the GSC are used to predict the count rate of the star at the FGS detector (which is needed by the FGS to successfully acquire the guide star).
 This involves transforming the catalog’s optical photometric measurements into the near-infrared (if 2MASS data are unavailable), and then applying wavelength-dependent telescope and FGS throughput factors over the 0.6–5.0 μm passband of the FGS.